Budget-Friendly Beneficial Borax

 Borax’s most well-know purpose is as a laundry booster.
 Add 1/2 to 3/4 cup to your laundry along with your regular detergent to help remove stubborn stains and odors.
 Borax works by conditioning the water and controlling alkalinity.

 Many parents use borax to soak soiled baby diapers and garments for better removal of stubborn stains and odors.
-For a soaking solution, mix 1/2 cup borax with 2 to 4 gallons of hot water.
+For a soaking solution, mix 1/2 cup borax with two to four gallons of hot water.

 Borax for Cleaning